Raiet-Bekirov/HPDM172_assignment/README.md

 quit
 ```

-Restore database from `hospitals_db.sql` (in the command below, replace `<USER-NAME>` with the appropriate MySQL server username):
+Restore the database from `hospitals_db.sql` (in the command below, replace `<USER-NAME>` with the appropriate MySQL server username):

 ```shell
 mysql -u <USER-NAME> -p hospitals_db < hospitals_db.sql
 ```

 The database should now be ready for use.
-See the `sql_queries/` directory for SQL scripts that can be used to extract useful information from `hospitals_db`.
+See the [`sql_queries/`](https://github.com/Raiet-Bekirov/HPDM172_assignment/tree/main/sql_queries) directory for SQL scripts that can be used to extract useful information from `hospitals_db`.

 ### Option 2: Use the provided scripts to download the data files and create the database